-A utility program that verifies that a given Internet address exists and can receive
+A utility program that verifies that a given Internet address exists and can receive messages.
+The utility sends a control packet to the given address and waits for a response.

 PoE

 Power over Ethernet is the means of transmitting electricity over the unused pairs in a category 5 Ethernet cable